thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 	final Author author_json = fromJson(response, Author.class);
 ```

-## Step 4: Compare the actual value of response with the expected value from the parameter
+## Step 4: Compare the actual value of response with the expected value from the test parameter

 To compare the actual and expected value we use the assertEquals from JUnit.